milankl/prob_meteogram/README.md

 to create a meteogram for Rio de Janeiro, Brazil.
 You can also do

-    python meteogram.py "ECMWF Reading"
+    python meteogram.py "ECMWF Reading" 1

-and specify your own location.
+and specify your own location and whether you want an .png output with 1 or 0.